judemont/CommitGPT/README.md

 This extension contributes the following settings:

-* `myExtension.openaiAPIKey`: (optional) OpenAI API key.
+* `commitgpt.openaiAPIKey`: (optional) OpenAI API key.
 If not provided, uses sid.ai proxy server.
-* `myExtension.modelName`: Set CommitGPT to either use GPT-4 or GPT-3.5-turbo.
+* `commitgpt.modelName`: Set CommitGPT to either use GPT-4 or GPT-3.5-turbo.
 It's important to note that this option will only be applicable if you've provided your own OpenAI API key.
+* `commitgpt.pirateMode`: ???

 ## Known Issues